 Premium Tier: The Best PCI-E HDMI Capture Cards

 The step into the premium and some would say, overkill capture technology, is that of the PCI-E capture cards.
 These beasts of technology utilize the massive bandwidth offered by the PCI-E 3.0 interface to deliver high fps, High resolution, low latency capture.
 These cards are well suited to capturing 4k footage for use on YouTube.
-All of the listed cards in this section are capable of Passthrough, so we don’t need to specify this.
+All of the listed cards in this section are capable of Passthrough, so I don’t need to specify this.

 Entry-level PCI-E Capture Cards